Dragollax/bytematch/README.md

 The result is: <br />
 "qlw tes r a tst i opathm" <br />
 And there you go, that will later be un-compressed.

+for later:
+commas and all that will later be cut out and won't be processed...